phoddie/runmod/readme.md

 When a new USB connection is established, the microcontroller is reset to begin a fresh debugging session.

+>**Note**: The WebUSB security model requires USB connections to be initiated by a user interaction with a web page served over the network.
+WebUSB connections cannot be established from web pages loaded from a local file.

 Once a connection is established, the USB and WebSocket connections operate in the same way.
 The WebSocket connection has the potential to be higher bandwidth, but is also higher latency.

+### Disconnecting
+An active connection is closed by calling `disconnect`:

+	xsb.disconnect();

+For WebSocket connections, this closes the WebSocket instance.
+For USB connections, this releases the USB port.
+Disconnecting does not stop the currently running program or restart the microcontroller.

 #### Receiving messages
 The `XsbugConnection` instance provides callback functions for each message type sent by xsbug.
 To receive a message, provide the corresponding callback: